Alexander Cullen (architect): Life

-He was born on 9 April 1892 in Hamilton, Scotland the son of Alexander Cullen, a noted theatre design specialist, and his wife, Barbara Rodger.
+He was born on 9 April 1892 in Hamilton, Scotland the son of Alexander Cullen, an architect and well noted theatre design specialist, and his wife, Barbara Rodger.
+His father had designed Motherwell YMCA building in 1898, as well as Clyde Chambers in Wishaw in 1905.

 He attended Hamilton Academy and Glasgow High School and then studied architecture at Glasgow School of Art from 1910.
 He was then apprenticed into his father’s (and grandfather’s) firm of Cullen, Lochead and Brown.

 He qualified ARIBA in 1920 (delayed due to the First World War.
 During his life this was elevated to FRIBA with Distinction and a Diploma in Town Planning With Distinction.
 He operated from Hamilton, Lanarkshire but lived in Uddingston.

 He was elected a Fellow of the Royal Society of Edinburgh in 1948.
 His proposers were William Edward Whyte, Sir Frank Mears, William Murdoch Cumming and Octave Sneeden.

 In 1946 he was appointed County Architect and Planner to Inverness-shire under the newly devised British Planning regimes.
 During this period he specialised in housing schemes sympathetically revitalising rural communities, receiving a Saltire Society Award for his work.

 On retiral he retained other architectural roles including Governor of Glasgow School of Art which he continued until 1958.

 He died on 7 November 1963 and was survived by his wife.